DanaEpp/CodeArgos/README.md

 > ![Teams notification](CodeArgos-Teams-Notification.png)

-Finally, here is an example of message being send to Discord.
+Finally, here is an example of message being sent to Discord.

 > ![Discord notification](CodeArgos-Discord-Notification.png)